What are the sources of payments law in your jurisdiction?

 What is the status of collaboration vs disruption in your jurisdiction as between fintechs and incumbent financial institutions?

 The beginnings of fintech in the UK were largely hyped as being about disruption, and at the time this was largely true: challenger banks and international money transfer businesses dominated the headlines.
 However, the market has now matured into three main sections.
-First are the genuine disruptors: those who take something that the incumbent banks already do, and do it faster, cheaper or in some way better – and steal market share by doing so.
+First are the genuine disruptors: those who take something that the incumbent financial institutions already do, and do it faster, cheaper or in some way better – and steal market share by doing so.
 These include international money remittance providers and challenger banks.
 Second are probably the largest group overall, the suppliers: these are the companies supplying services to other financial institutions in order to help those institutions do something that they do already, but do it better.
 There are obviously a great many options here, but by way of example only this could include data gathering and analytics, onboarding / ID verification technology, or regtechs that help institutions to maintain compliance with their regulatory obligations.
 Third are arguably the most significant group in terms of the overall effect on the financial system, the niche-fillers.
 These are the companies that are doing something that no one else was doing before.
 This covers a broad range of services, from funding platforms that service loans that the incumbent banks would not normally take on, to companies that produce digital receipts for store purchases to companies that choose to offer traditional banking services in a way that makes them more accessible to people who normally find it difficult to get a bank account.
 In relation to the first category, collaboration is naturally less likely.
 However, the second and to a large extent the third categories lend themselves to collaboration.
 An incumbent financial institution can benefit from new innovations of suppliers without having to create them itself, and can partner with niche-fillers to participate in markets that were previously closed to them.
 It is in this context that we have seen the most activity and change over the past few years, as incumbents become more skilled at adapting their contracting and procurement processes to the start-up world.

-In our experience there is still quite some way to go with many of the banks, but it is now far easier for a start-up to partner with a UK bank than it was even three years ago.
+In our experience there is still quite some way to go with many of the banks, but it is now far easier for a start-up to partner with a UK bank than it was even a few years ago.
 A significant recent step in the field of collaboration is the release by the British Standards Institute of a guide on “Supporting fintechs in engaging with financial institutions”.
-This document was created by five of the UK’s biggest banks and a number of leading fintechs, led by Tech Nation and the Fintech Delivery Panel (see answer to question 10 above), to act as a guide for fintechs who may be unfamiliar with the procurement processes and concerns of financial institutions on how best to approach the various issues that typically come up in a “partnering process”.
+This document was created by five of the UK’s biggest banks and a number of leading fintechs, led by Tech Nation and the Fintech Delivery Panel, to act as a guide for fintechs who may be unfamiliar with the procurement processes and concerns of financial institutions on how best to approach the various issues that typically come up in a “partnering process”.
 It is an excellent guide that any fintech should read, it is to our knowledge the first of its kind in the world where a number of major banks have come together to try to facilitate better collaboration with fintechs.
 There is an argument that similar guidance is needed for institutions to further improve their processes and strategy in order to partner with fintechs effectively, as unnecessarily burdensome documentation, policies and sign-off processes often stand in the way effective partnering – efforts are being made by some institutions in this direction but there are significant further improvements that could be made.
 The institutions that get the partnering process right stand to gain significant competitive advantage over their peers in the acquisition of new functionality for their customers.

 To what extent are the banks and other incumbent financial institutions in your jurisdiction carrying out their own fintech development / innovation programmes?